-LACERA's assets are diligently and prudently invested and managed in accordance with the Fund's fiduciary duties in the sole interest of plan participants and their beneficiaries, and for the exclusive purpose of providing benefits to its participants and their beneficiaries.
-LACERA seeks to have its real assets investments managed and operated in a manner that is expected to prudently maximize the rate of return, while minimizing the risk of loss.
-LACERA's duties, and the duties of its investment managers, to LACERA's participants and their beneficiaries take precedence over any other duty.
+- Fiduciary Duties Take Precedence: Notwithstanding any other considerations, LACERA's assets shall be diligently and prudently invested and managed in accordance with the Fund's fiduciary duties in the sole interest of plan participants and their beneficiaries, and for the exclusive purpose of providing benefits to its participants and their beneficiaries.
+LACERA's duties, and the duties of its advisers, to LACERA's participants and their beneficiaries shall take precedence over any other duty. - Competitive Rate of Return: LACERA seeks to have its real estate investments managed and operated in a manner that is expected to produce a competitive rate of return for its participants and beneficiaries at an acceptable level of risk.